BMBIT-oss/Wiki-Hapcanuino/Configuring-device.md

 At the 0xF00080 address the first box configuration is located.
 Each box has 19 Bytes length to reduce EEPROM usage, so it is a little bit hard to identify boxes.
 You can calculate starting memory address like this: address = 128+(boxNumber-1)*19, where boxNumber is 1-32 and convert it to HEX.

+After box memory is being edited, click **Save EEPROM** button to store data in Hapcanuino.

 ### Box structure

 Byte|meaning